timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

+None (available release is up to date with the latest on master).

+# Release notes

+## v0.1-alpha-3 (released 2018-12-01):

 * Rudimentary Rogue support (Combat Dagger rotation with Backstab, SnD, Eviscerate available).
 * More enchants (all superior versions for physical DPS now available).
 * Fix melee AP double dip from STR/AGI gained via buffs / base stats (i.e. not including equipment).